SolankiJanmey/MERN_CRUD_APPLICATION/README.md

 ## Steps to setup project

+- create **scaletech_db** before starting the backend server.All the tables will get build automatically.
 - npm builld or yarn build command to create build of frontend folder.
 - npm install or yarn install to install all the node_modules.
 - Follow below links for more details

+- Validation for password while registering the user is :-
+  - It must contain special character, character, digit and length must be greater than 8 and less than 15.
+Eg:- Abcd@1234

 ## Available Scripts